oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/checkbox.md

 ## Loading

-Add a loading status to the component with the property `loading`
+Add a loading status to the checkbox with the property `loading`

 </card>